 Broadcaster and writer Dr David McCullagh is best known as a presenter of Prime Time on RTÉ 1 TV, and as a former RTÉ Political Correspondent.
 David is also an accomplished historian, authoring A Makeshift Majority, on Ireland’s first inter-party government, 1948-51.
 David is also the biographer of the man who led two coalition administrations, John A. Costello (The Reluctant Taoiseach, 2010).
 His latest book, De Valera: Rule (2018), is the second of a two-part biography.

-Historian Liz Gillis is the author of numerous books on Ireland’s early 20th century revolutionary period.
-Her latest work, The Burning of the Custom House (2017), tells the story of the IRA’s 1921 attack on Dublin’s Custom House, then the heart of the British administration in Ireland.
+1920 was a year of real terror in Ireland, for all sides, and innocent civilians.
+What role did women play in the events of Bloody Sunday 1920?
+Historian Liz Gillis, the author of numerous books on Ireland’s early 20th century revolutionary period, discusses the war between the IRA and the Crown forces In Ireland, and the role of women, particularly, in Bloody Sunday.
 Liz has a Degree in Irish History and worked as a guide in Kilmainham Gaol, developing a revolutionary walking tour of Dublin’s Liberties.
-She now works as a researcher on The History Show.
+She is a researcher on The History Show.

 TURTLE BUNBURY – The Life & Death of Kevin Barry

 Kevin Barry, aged 18, was sentenced to death for his part in an Irish Volunteers operation which resulted in the deaths of three British soldiers, and was the first Irish republican to be executed by the British since the leaders of the Easter Rising.

 Turtle is presenter of The Genealogy Roadshow on RTE TV and author of Easter Dawn – The 1916 Rising and The Glorious Madness – Tales of the Irish and the Great War.